zenonsenn/zendle-blog/blog_content.md

 -   Added visual guide if the first letter or the length is different
 -   Made cookies persistent by using local storage
 -   Updated cookies messages to now show that actual data instead of cookies is now stored locally
+-   Your high scores now are grouped based on difficulty and not globally
 -   Added toggle keyboard button to save screen real estate
 -   Added copy answer history to clipboard and export as .txt file